bennettslin/bennett_work_app/MORE_TODO_NOTES.md

 # TODO Saturday important
 * Review tax thing
-* Finalize BYCombo content for now
-    * Completely stop thinking for remainder of August
 * Do in Illustrator
     * Odin ears, nose, and eyes
 * Determine new goals based on clamped erect?